Distributed by Region (py)

 inputs = dxpy.download_all_inputs()

-# SAMtools view command requires the bam and index file to be in the same
+# The SAMtools view command requires the BAM and index files to be in the same directory.

 shutil.move(inputs['mappings_bam_path'][0], os.getcwd())